wulliy/wasteof-docs/api/wasteof2/miscellaneous.md

 	example: /username-available?username=jeffalo

 	-----------
 	returns if a username is eligible for use or not.

+	bug: if the "username" URL parameter isn't included, the request will hang.
 	```

 - `/random-post`
 	```
 	method: GET

 	-----------
 	returns a random post from the site.